dpgithub87/WebCrawler/README.md

 -- done
 - result formatter - name change?
 - remove all comments.
+- gitIgnore - recheck?
+- dotnet run command parameter?

 # How to run
 Set the following values in the appsettings.json file:
-- "InitialCrawlUris" : The list of URIs to start the crawling process.
+- "InitialCrawlUris" : The comma separated URIs to start the crawling process.
 - "MaxDepth" : The maximum depth to crawl.

 Go to the project root directory and run the following command: